Alessandra Del Felice is Associate Professor, University of Padova, Department of Neuroscience.

 She is an academic clinician in the area of Neurorehabilitation.
 Her basic training has been as a neurologist, with a special interest in neurophysiology and neurorehabilitation, and holds a Ph.D. in Neuroscience.

-She has almost 60 peer reviewed articles or book chapters to her name.
-She has been given several awards for her work and these include the 2013 Italian Clinical Neurophysiology Society Young Investigator Award, the 2008 Italian Neuroepidemiology Association “Giulia Benassi” Prize and the 2004 “G.Pampiglione“ Prize by the Italian Neurological Society.
+She has around 80 peer reviewed articles or book chapters to her name.
+She has been given several awards for her work and these include the Italian Clinical Neurophysiology Society Young Investigator Award, the Italian Neuroepidemiology Association “Giulia Benassi” Prize and the “G.Pampiglione“ Prize by the Italian Neurological Society.